EliseoJ/eliseoj.github.io/_publications/2019-Organic.md

 ---
-title: "The Organic Intellectual and the Bandido"
+title: "The Organic Intellectual and the Bandido: The Periferia as a Site of Black Civic Engagement in Ferréz's Manual Prático do Ódio"
 collection: publications
 permalink: /publication/2019-Organic
 date: 2019-02-11
 venue: 'ITINERÁRIOS – REVISTA DE LITERATURA'
 paperurl: '/files/pdf/research/OrganicIntellectual.pdf'
 link: 'https://periodicos.fclar.unesp.br/itinerarios/article/view/10742'
 citation: 'Jacob, Eliseo.
-2017. &quot;Rizomas periféricas: Reterritorialização do espaço urbano no Estação Terminal de Sacolinha.&quot; <i>Ipotesi: Revista de Estudos Literários</i> 21(1): 101-110. doi:10.34019/1982-0836.2017.v21.19436'
+2019. &quot;The Organic Intellectual and the Bandido: The Periferia as a Site of Black Civic Engagement.&quot; <i>Itinerários: Revista de Literatura</i> 46: 139-148.'
 ---